Pyranha 12R Green Race

 Liquidlogic Stinger (Length: 12’6” / Width: 25” / Volume: 94 gal)

 The first thing you’ll notice about the Stinger is that it is long.
-Like….really….long.
-Compared to the early Remix Stinger, the extra length was exclusively added to the stern, creating a significantly longer waterline with little length lost to the bow rocker.
+Like… really… long.
+Compared to the early Remix Stinger, the extra length was exclusively added to the stern, which created a significantly longer waterline with little length lost to the bow rocker.

 How does this translate on the water?
 Speed.
 Lots of it.
 While this boat is comfortable for larger paddlers, some smaller paddlers can actually handle this kayak a bit better because the waterline stays higher.
 Regardless, the Stinger has a habit of punishing any paddler who strays off line.